Graeme Park (Horsham, Pennsylvania): 1778

 Elizabeth Fergusson may have delivered some letters, for her husband's sake, that called her loyalty into question, but she remained a patriot throughout the Revolution.
-She was able regain Graeme Park in 1781 thanks to the support of several close and influential friends.
+She regained Graeme Park in 1781 thanks to the support of several close and influential friends.
 Among these were Dr. William Smith, first president of the University of Pennsylvania, Robert Morris known as the financier of the Revolution, and Benjamin Rush, a signer of the United States Declaration of Independence and the man who introduced her to Henry Fergusson.
 Elizabeth was able to live the rest of her life in peace and quiet.
 She sold Graeme Park to a pharmacist from Bethlehem, Pennsylvania named William Smith.
 Elizabeth lived with her friends in Horsham until her death in 1801.